andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 Maybe in an incompatible version, because I have updated gpg manually..?
 I don't know, and I didn't investigate further.

+Update: After restarting my system and re-configuring the GPG key in Thunderbird I got it working.
+I needed to use the Long Key ID.
+I use multiple e-mail addresses, so I had to make sure to configure the right one (via *Manage identities...*):

+{% image "thunderbird-settings.png" %}

 # Links

 - [https://wxcafe.net/posts/yubikey_for_everything/](https://wxcafe.net/posts/yubikey_for_everything/) (Post title was inspired by this)